combox1234/combox1234/README.md

 # Hi there 👋, I'm Parth Nitin Patil

 ## 🚀 About Me
-I'm a computer science student @PCCoE, passionate about exploring and learning new technologies.
+- 🎓 I'm a Computer Science student at **PCCoE**.
+- 🌟 Passionate about exploring and learning new technologies.
-I enjoy working on coding projects, solving real-world problems,  and building my skills for a bright future in tech.
+- 💻 I enjoy working on coding projects that solve real-world problems.
+- 🚀 Continuously building my skills for a bright future in tech.

 ## 🛠️ Skills and Tools
 [![My Skills](https://skillicons.dev/icons?i=python,c,cpp,r)](https://github.com/combox1234)